Nonreciprocal Synchronization of Active Quantum Spins: Origin of PT symmetry

 The effects of $\mathcal{PT}$ transformation in our model are depicted in \cref{fig:ptsymm}.
-It is natural to define the \textit{parity} transformation ($\mathcal{P}$) as the exchange of the two species $\mathcal{P}: A \leftrightarrow B$.
+In the context of two interacting species, it is typical to define the \textit{parity} transformation ($\mathcal{P}$) as the exchange of the two species $\mathcal{P}: A \leftrightarrow B$~\cite{Huber_2020,Nakanishi_2022,Bender_2023}.
 On the master equation level, this corresponds to the unitary swap $\sigma^{\pm,z}_{A,i} \leftrightarrow \sigma^{\pm,z}_{B,i}$.
 If a detuning is present, $A$ and $B$ change their frequency under $\mathcal{P}$.
 Therefore, in the implementation shown in \cref{fig:ptsymm}, the detuning is a local property that distinguishes the left and right sides.
 For the definition of \textit{time reversal} ($\mathcal{T}$), we inspect the effect of a time-reversed propagation of the two modes $a_{1,2}$, which is equivalent to flipping the chirality of the waveguides.
 Since $V_-/N = p_1 g_1^2 {\eta_1} - p_2 g_2^2 {\eta_2}$, this effectively changes the sign of the coherent interactions between the two spin species.
 We therefore find $\mathcal{T}: H_\mathrm{inter} \rightarrow - H_\mathrm{inter}$.
-Combining the two transitions, we obtain that, if $\delta = 0$, our model \eqref{eq:master_spin} is invariant under the combined \PTtrans ($A \leftrightarrow B$ and $H_\mathrm{inter} \rightarrow - H_\mathrm{inter}$).
+Combining the two transformations, we obtain that, if $\delta = 0$, our model \eqref{eq:master_spin} is $\mathcal{PT}$ symmetric, i.e., invariant under the combined \PTtrans ($A \leftrightarrow B$ and $H_\mathrm{inter} \rightarrow - H_\mathrm{inter}$).
 Otherwise, \PTsymm is explicitly broken.
 An imaginary part of $V_-$ similarly explicitly breaks \PTsymm.
 The same transformation is obtained when considering the implementation shown in \cref{fig:fig1}(c), where the bidirectional waveguide is invariant under $\mathcal{T}$, see \cref{app:general_Vm}.

 Remarkably, the \PTtrans just introduced is equivalent to complex conjugation of the Liouvillian superoperator $\mathcal{L}$ in Eq.~\eqref{eq:master_spin}, namely